NEW YORK ADVOCACY AGENDA 2025

 Rein In For-Profit Health Insurers

-• Enact a Healthcare Reinvestment Act — The large national health insurers are often domiciled outside of New York and their significant profits are funneled back to their corporate headquarters and to shareholders.
+- Enact a Healthcare Reinvestment Act — The large national health insurers are often domiciled outside of New York and their significant profits are funneled back to their corporate headquarters and to shareholders.
 The banking industry is encouraged by law to invest in communities in which they do business through the Community Reinvestment Act.
 For-profit health insurers should do likewise where they derive significant profit.
 The reinvestment should be earmarked for technology and capital upgrades, workforce training programs and other community-based health initiatives.

 REAL ESTATE AND HOUSING

 Housing development is both good for the local economy and good for the community.
 It creates jobs and decreases the tax burden for essential services without overly encumbering school systems or stretching the delivery of those services.
 It integrates people of diverse backgrounds and fosters a sense of shared belonging.
-A housing shortage this dramatic is bad for Westchester’s future and impacts our ability to remain competitive in attracting new employers who will create new jobs, the ability of existing employers to hire high-quality workers, and the ability for local municipalities and school districts to stabilize the growth of already-high property taxes.
+A housing shortage this dramatic is bad for Westchester’s future.
+It impacts our ability to remain competitive in attracting new employers who will create new jobs, the ability of existing employers to hire high-quality workers, and the ability for local municipalities and school districts to stabilize the growth of already-high property taxes.

-HOUSING REFORM
+SUPPORT STATEWIDE HOUSING REFORM

 Create a Reasonable and Predictive SEQRA Process for High-Value Housing Projects